Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs

 \begin{theorem}[Cabello and Mohar~\cite{DBLP:journals/siamcomp/CabelloM13}] Computing the anchored crossing number of an anchored graph $H$ is \NP-hard, even if $H$ is the union of two vertex-disjoint anchored planar graphs. \end{theorem}

-The hard instances $H$ in \Cref{thm:anchorNPH} have an additional property (cf.~\cite[Corollary~2.7]{DBLP:journals/siamcomp/CabelloM13}), which will be important later: Each of the two disjoint anchored planar subgraphs forming $H$ has a unique anchored planar drawing (up to permutations of parallel edges), and every optimal solution to the anchored crossing number of $H$ is a union of these unique anchored planar drawings.
+The hard instances $H$ in \Cref{thm:anchorNPH} have an additional property (cf.~\cite[Corollary~2.7]{DBLP:journals/siamcomp/CabelloM13}), which will be important later: Each of the two disjoint anchored planar subgraphs forming $H$ has a unique anchored planar drawing (essentially), and every optimal solution to the anchored crossing number of $H$ is a union of these unique anchored planar drawings.

 The hardness construction in \cite{DBLP:journals/siamcomp/CabelloM13} had used an unbounded number of anchor vertices, but Hlin\v{e}n\'y and Salazar \cite{DBLP:conf/isaac/HlinenyS15} noted that the conclusion of \Cref{thm:anchorNPH} remains true if the graph $H$ moreover has a bounded number (namely at most~$16$) anchor vertices.
 We now discuss further details in this direction.